SimVascular/svFSIplus/README.md

 <h1 id="simulation_run"> Running a Simulation </h1>

-The svFSIplus binary is run from the command with an input solver parameter XML file as an argument
+The svFSIplus binary is run from the command line with an input solver parameters XML file as an argument

 ```
 svFSIplus solver_params.xml